lfricken/lfricken.github.io/pages/politicalnodes.md

 [Prereading](https://www.lesswrong.com/posts/yCWPkLi8wJvewPbEp/the-noncentral-fallacy-the-worst-argument-in-the-world)

-There is a really interesting fallacy known as the _Motte and Bailey_.
-The original paper that coins the term is intended as a critique of post-modernism.
 Post-modernists sometimes say things like “reality is socially constructed”, and there’s an uncontroversially correct meaning there.
 We don’t experience the world directly, but through the categories and prejudices implicit to our society; for example, I might view a certain shade of bluish-green as blue, and someone raised in a different culture might view it as green.
 Sounds fine.

 Then post-modernists go on to say that if someone in a different culture thinks that the sun is light glinting off the horns of the Sky Ox, that’s just as real as our own culture’s theory that the sun is a mass of incandescent gas.
-If you challenge them, they’ll say that you’re denying reality is socially constructed, which means you’re clearly very naive and think you have perfect objectivity and the senses perceive reality directly.
+If you challenge them, they’ll say that you’re denying reality is socially constructed, which means you’re clearly naive and think you have perfect objectivity and the senses perceive reality directly.

-The writers of the paper compare this argument to a form of medieval castle, where there would be a crop field called a bailey, and a big stone tower in the middle called the motte.
+This kind of argument resembles a medieval castle, where there would be a crop field called a bailey, and a big stone tower in the middle called the motte.
 If you were a medieval lord, you would work the crop field most of the time.
 If an enemy approached, you would retreat to the motte and rain down arrows on the enemy until they gave up and went away.
 Then you would go back to the bailey, which is the place you wanted to be all along.

-So the motte-and-bailey doctrine is when you make a bold, controversial statement.
+So the motte-and-bailey fallacy is when you make a bold, controversial statement.
 If somebody challenges you, you retreat to an obvious, uncontroversial statement, so you’re clearly right and they’re silly for challenging you.
 When the argument is over you go back to making the bold, controversial statement.
-It's special, and successful, form of goalpost shifting.
+It's a common but successful form of goalpost shifting.

 Some classic examples:

 1. Proponents of pseudoscience sometimes argue that their particular form of quackery will cure cancer or take away your pains or heal your crippling injuries (bailey).
 When confronted with evidence that it doesn’t work, they might argue that people need hope, and even a placebo solution will often relieve stress and help people feel cared for (motte).
 In fact, some have argued that quackery may be better than real medicine for certain untreatable diseases, because neither real nor fake medicine will help, but fake medicine tends to be more calming and has fewer side effects.
 But then once you leave the quacks in peace, they will go back to telling less knowledgeable patients that their treatments will cure cancer.

-2. Critics of the rationalist (this) community note that it pushes controversial complicated things like Bayesian statistics and utilitarianism (bailey) under the name “rationality”, but when asked to justify itself defines rationality as “whatever helps you achieve your goals”, which is so vague as to be universally unobjectionable (motte).
+2. Critics of the rationalist community note that it pushes controversial complicated things like Bayesian statistics and utilitarianism (bailey) under the name “rationality”, but when asked to justify itself defines rationality as “whatever helps you achieve your goals”, which is so vague as to be universally unobjectionable (motte).
 Then once you have admitted that more rationality is always a good thing, they suggest you’ve admitted everyone needs to learn more Bayesian statistics.

 3. Some people believe in a technological singularity, with a super intelligent AI inventing new technologies every few minutes (bailey).
 If you argue this is unlikely they will counter that “technological singularity” just means “a time when technology is so different that it is impossible to imagine" and who would deny that technology will probably get really weird (motte)?
-But then every other time they use “singularity”, they use it to refer to a very specific scenario of intelligence explosion inventing all possible technologies quickly, which is far less certain and needs a lot more evidence.
+But then every other time they use “singularity”, they use it to refer to a very specific scenario of intelligence explosion, which needs a lot more evidence.

-4. Generally, people pushing just about any policy position (bailey) will invoke the motivation (motte) when they feel attacked.
-If someone is arguing for affirmative action for some group, then if they hear arguments against it, they can just say "but how can you be against equality for this group!?".
-Now you have to back up and clarify that you definitely didn't mean that.
+4. Generally speaking, people pushing just about any policy position (bailey) will invoke the motivation (motte) if they feel attacked.
+If someone is arguing for affirmative action for some group and they hear arguments against it, they can just say "but how can you be against equality for this group!?".
+Now the other person has clarify that's definitely not what they meant.

-The motte and bailey doctrine sounds kind of stupid and hard-to-fall-for when you put it like that, but all fallacies sound that way _when you’re thinking about them_.
-More important, it draws its strength from people’s usual failure to debate specific propositions rather than vague clouds of ideas.
+The motte and bailey sounds kind of stupid and hard-to-fall-for when you put it like that, but all fallacies sound that way _when you’re thinking about them_.
+It draws its strength from people’s usual failure to debate specific propositions rather than vague clouds of ideas.
 If I’m debating “does quackery cure cancer?”, it might be easy to view that as a general case of the problem of “is quackery okay?” or “should quackery be illegal?”, and from there it’s easy to bring up the motte objection.

 Recently, a friend (I think it was Robby Bensinger) pointed out something I’d totally missed.
 The motte-and-bailey doctrine is a perfect mirror image of my other favorite fallacy, the weak man fallacy.